Abirpal202049/Mongo-Cheetsheet/README.md

 | Rows | Document |
 | Coloums | Fields |

-### In MongoDB data are store in BSON not in JSON format because
+### In MongoDB data are store in BSON not in JSON format